awwsmm/UTF32Char/README.md

 console.log("💩".length) // 2
 ```

-...and with modifiers and accents, that number cna get much larger
+...and with modifiers and accents, that number can get much larger

 ```ts
 console.log("!͖̬̰̙̗̿̋ͥͥ̂ͣ̐́́͜͞".length) // 17